TYA Sound Engineer

 ● Attend all technical rehearsals, dress rehearsals and previews, as required.

-● Attend at least two rehearsals prior to tech, and potentially operate sound for the Designer Run, as needed.
+● Attend at least two rehearsals prior to tech, potentially operate sound for the Designer Run, as needed.

 ● Setup and troubleshoot wireless mics for the production.